 2 A Hundred Books that Reveal the Passions and the Humor of Jacqueline Kennedy Onassis

-3 How I Wrote Fan Fiction about the Queen of England and Prince Harry
+3 Between Academic History and Pop Culture: How I Wrote Fan Fiction about the Queen of England and Prince Harry

 4 My Writing Journey I: How to Stop Being a Boring Academic & Reach a Broader Audience